AltheFlyer/11-isu-rpg/data/files.md

 associated character's name.
 It is expected that there will be 3 names and 6 asterisks.

 ####characters/CHARACTER_NAME
 Describes attributes of players in a set list as follows:
-INSERT_LIST_HERE
+display_name (DISPLAYED NAME IN GAME)
+sprite_path (path to sprite or animation)